andrew/ultimate-awesome/README.md

 - [Awesome-LLMs-Datasets](https://github.com/lmmlzn/Awesome-LLMs-Datasets) - Summarize existing representative LLMs text datasets.
 - [awesome-astro](https://github.com/one-aalam/awesome-astro) - Curated resources on building sites with Astro, a brand new way to build static and server rendered sites, with cross-framework components, styling and reactive store support.
 - [awesome-toolkits](https://github.com/reyronald/awesome-toolkits) - A curated list of open source, high-quality, popular and well maintained "zero-configuration" (#0CJS) toolkits.
+- [awesome-ai-tools](https://github.com/mahseema/awesome-ai-tools) - A curated list of Artificial Intelligence Top Tools.
 - [divertidalista](https://github.com/training-center/divertidalista) - A lista mais divertida de projetos Open Source que você vai encontrar na internet.
 - [awesome-url-shortener](https://github.com/738/awesome-url-shortener) - 🔗 A curated list of awesome url shortener.
 - [awesome-ai-sdks](https://github.com/e2b-dev/awesome-ai-sdks) - A database of SDKs, frameworks, libraries, and tools for creating, monitoring, debugging and deploying autonomous AI agents.
+- [awesome-r-learning-resources](https://github.com/iamericfletcher/awesome-r-learning-resources) - A curated collection of free resources to help deepen your understanding of the R programming language.
+Updated regularly.
+Contributions encouraged via pull request (see contributing.md).
 - [awesome-protein-representation-learning](https://github.com/LirongWu/awesome-protein-representation-learning) - Awesome Protein Representation Learning.
 - [awesome-security-GRC](https://github.com/Arudjreis/awesome-security-GRC) - Curated list of resources for security Governance, Risk Management, Compliance and Audit professionals and enthusiasts (if they exist).
 - [awesome-geek-podcasts](https://github.com/ayr-ton/awesome-geek-podcasts) - A curated list of podcasts we like to listen to. .
-- [awesome-r-learning-resources](https://github.com/iamericfletcher/awesome-r-learning-resources) - A curated collection of free resources to help deepen your understanding of the R programming language.
-Updated regularly.
-Contributions encouraged via pull request (see contributing.md).
 - [awesome-tensorflow-2](https://github.com/Amin-Tgz/awesome-tensorflow-2) - 👉 Tensorflow 2.x resources such as tutorial, blog, code and videos.
 - [women-teaching-tech](https://github.com/ComunidadeCafeina/women-teaching-tech) - Uma lista de canais ou cursos sobre tecnologia feitos por mulheres.
+- [awesome-windows-red-team](https://github.com/marcosvalle/awesome-windows-red-team) -  A curated list of awesome Windows frameworks, libraries, software and resources for Red Teams.
 - [Awesome-Referring-Image-Segmentation](https://github.com/MarkMoHR/Awesome-Referring-Image-Segmentation) - :books: A collection of papers about Referring Image Segmentation.
 - [awesome-kaldi](https://github.com/YoavRamon/awesome-kaldi) - This is a list of features, scripts, blogs and resources for better using Kaldi (  ).
 - [awesome-programming-languages](https://github.com/ChessMax/awesome-programming-languages) - The list of an awesome programming languages that you might be interested in.
 - [awesome-robotics-projects](https://github.com/mjyc/awesome-robotics-projects) - A list of open-source, affordable, less-known, or visionary robotics projects.
-- [awesome-windows-red-team](https://github.com/marcosvalle/awesome-windows-red-team) -  A curated list of awesome Windows frameworks, libraries, software and resources for Red Teams.
 - [awesome-sentiment-analysis](https://github.com/laugustyniak/awesome-sentiment-analysis) - Repository with all what is necessary for sentiment analysis and related areas.
 - [awesome-css-grid](https://github.com/valentinogagliardi/awesome-css-grid) - A curated list of CSS Grid Resources.
 - [awesome-codebases](https://github.com/alan2207/awesome-codebases) - A collection of awesome open-source codebases worth exploring.